BitEscrow/escrow-sdk/docs/deposit.md

 interface RegisterRequest {
-  covenant    ?: CovenantData  // Provide a covenant to lock the deposit deposit_pk   : string        // Public key of the depositor. return_psig ?: string        // Provide a pre-authorization for account closure. sequence     : number        // Sequence value for the account. spend_xpub   : string        // Spending xpub for the account. utxo         : TxOutput      // The utxo being registered.
+  covenant    ?: CovenantData  // Provide a covenant to lock the deposit deposit_pk   : string        // Public key of the depositor. sequence     : number        // Sequence value for the account. spend_xpub   : string        // Spending xpub for the account. utxo         : TxOutput      // The utxo being registered.